(888) 552-6760 SCHEDULE AN APPOINTMENT

 Leukemia develops when the DNA in blood cells called leukocytes mutate or change, disabling their ability to control growth and division.
 In some cases, these mutated cells escape the immune system and grow out of control, crowding out healthy cells in the bloodstream.

-While you may never know how you got leukemia, since its exact cause is often not known, certain risk factors are linked to the disease, including exposure to radiation.
-Known risk factors for leukemia include:
+While patients may never know how they developed leukemia, since its exact cause is often not known, certain risk factors are linked to the disease, including exposure to radiation.

-Gender: Men are more likely than woman to develop leukemia.
+Gender: Men are more likely than women to develop leukemia.

 Blood disorders: Certain blood disorders, including chronic myeloproliferative disorders such as polycythemia vera, idiopathic myelofibrosis and essential thrombocythemia increase the chances of developing AML.

 Family history: Many wonder, Is leukemia hereditary?
 Most leukemias have no familial link.
-However, if you are a first-degree relative of a CLL patient, or if you have an identical twin who has or had AML or ALL, you may be at an increased risk for developing the disease.
+However, if the patient is a first-degree relative of a CLL patient, or if he or she has an identical twin who has or had AML or ALL, the patient may be at an increased risk for developing the disease.

 Congenital syndromes: Some congenital syndromes including Down syndrome, Fanconi anemia, Bloom syndrome, ataxia-telangiectasia and Blackfan-Diamond syndrome seem to raise the risk of AML.